- About the contest

 In a first step, the artists hand in photos of their works.
 These photos are put at the disposal of the jury online and anonymized.
 Each juror is to give points for the works: 12 points – according to his opinion – for the best work of one category, 10 for the second best, 8 for the third-best.
 These points will be given to the organizer and counted together there.
 The result is a shortlist e.g. the list of nominees.
 Three works for each category will be nominated, sometimes four, if there is a draw.
 The score will not be published.

 All nominated works will be exhibited at the TEDDYBÄR TOTAL.
 On Friday before the show, all jurors will give a closer look to nominated works personally.
 Again, they will give points according to the same system.
 An addition of all points then will result in awarding the winner of the GOLDEN GEORGE.
+For that reason it is absolutely necessary, that you hand over your artwork on Friday, April 26th 2019 between 10 am and 2 pm at the GOLDEN GEORGE exhibition area.

 Even non-nominated competition works are invited to this exhibition and, moreover, they have two further chances to win.
 It could happen that an excellent work fails because photos for nomination were defected.
 That’s why, for the first time in 2015, the jury will award a special prize for – according to its opinion – best non-nominated work.